aminnj/aminnj.github.io/snt/cms3_from_signal_gridpack.md

 2. Make sure you have a valid proxy.
 3. Open up a screen, run `source setup.sh` again to be sure, and run `python chain.py` to submit jobs to Condor.
 4. In a nutshell, this submits jobs to go from gridpack to miniAOD in two steps.
+The script sleeps for 30 minutes at a time, then checks to see what new jobs to submit.
 Visit the link that gets printed out to see a visual status of the progress, as well as the output location, if you click on the dataset names.
 5. When step 2 is sufficiently done, proceed to making CMS3 from miniAOD.

 ### Making CMS3